badlogic/ledit/README.md

 You can expand all comments inline by clicking on the "Comments ()" link.
 You can collapse the comments by clicking `Comments ()` again.

+You can also collapse/expand comments and their child comments by clicking their text.

+If you absolutely need to reply to a comment, there's a tiny "reply" link in the header of each comment.
+It will open a new browser tab on
+"real" Reddit, where you can reply if you're logged in.
+Don't reply.

 # Roadmap
 * Favorite subreddits and be able to select them from a list
 * Optionally hide already seen posts